acenteno10/nanostar_scat/README.md

 # nanostar_scat
-Some python code for calculating scattering from nanostars using DDSCAT
+Some python code for calculating scattering from nanostars using DDSCAT.